Background and Contributors

 About the Blog

 The Bronx Bohemians blog, which celebrates the salon of Yiddish poet Bertha Kling and her husband Yekhiel in the early decades of the twentieth century, is part of the Yiddish Book Center's Decade of Discovery initiative designed to foster a deeper understanding of Yiddish and Jewish culture.
-This year's theme, "Yiddish in America: Cultural Encounters," focuses on the immigrant experience in America, which was a salient part of the lives of those who gathered at the Klings' Yiddish salon.
+The 2020 theme, "Yiddish in America: Cultural Encounters," focuses on the immigrant experience in America, which was a salient part of the lives of those who gathered at the Klings' Yiddish salon.
 As David Mazower writes, "this was a group of people who arrived in America with little except abundant talent, remade themselves, and helped remake America in turn."
 Many of these writers, poets, artists, intellectuals, and others had come to the US as children or teenagers, leaving behind homes and families in Eastern Europe.
 As such, the salon provided a kind of sanctuary and cultural community that was both local and transnational.
 The stories of those who gathered there—told through their writings, photographs, and other ephemera—have much to tell us about the Jewish immigrant experience in America.

 David Mazower is the bibliographer and editorial director at the Yiddish Book Center and co-editor of Pakn Treger.
 A former journalist for the BBC, he writes for the Digital Yiddish Theatre Project and is the author of Yiddish Theatre in London.
 He will be giving a talk entitled "So Cool, So Jewish: The Bronx Salon of Yiddish Poet Bertha Kling" at Yidstock 2020.